decodejacques/redux-workshop/exercises/2_todo-list/README.md

 # Question 1
 This react app currently does not do anything.
 You need to integrate react redux.
 To do this, first follow along this [video](https://youtu.be/NTSIFinXOs8).
 Then see if you can do it yourself with the [reference sheet](/reference/README.md)

+To get a better feel of what your web app should do, visit the final version [here](http://spiritual-dolls.surge.sh)

 # Question 2
 Add a button to reverse the list